Hukou: Children of migrant workers

-In subsequent years, the central government has enacted a number of reforms, with limited impact.
+In subsequent years, the central government has enacted several reforms, with limited impact.
 In 2001, it asserted that public schools should be the primary form of education for the nation's children, but did not specify how it would financially support schools in enrolling more migrant children, resulting in little change.
 Similarly, in 2003, the government called for lower fees for migrant children, but again failed to detail how it would help schools pay for this.
-And in 2006, the government created the New Compulsory Education Act which asserted equal rights to education and ceded responsibility for enrolling migrant children to provincial governments.
+And in 2006, the government created the New Compulsory Education Act, which asserted equal rights to education and ceded responsibility for enrolling migrant children to provincial governments.
 However, this too failed to improve the lot of migrant children.
-Students with non-local hukou had to pay inflated admission fees of 3,000 – 5,000 yuan – out of an average annual household income of 10,000 yuan – and are required to take The National College Entrance Examination (Gaokao) at their hukou locality, where it is often harder to get into college.
-Since 2012, some regions began to relax the requirements and allow some children of migrants to take College Entrance Exam in the regions.
-By 2016, Guangdong's policies are the most relaxed.
-A child of migrants can take Entrance Exam in Guangdong if he or she has attended 3 years of high school in the province, and if the parent(s) have legal jobs and have paid for 3 years of social insurance in the province.
+Students with non-local hukou had to pay inflated admission fees of 3,000 – 5,000 yuan – out of an average annual household income of 10,000 yuan – and were required to take The National College Entrance Examination (Gaokao) at their hukou locality, where it is often harder to get into college.
+Since 2012, some regions began to relax the requirements and allow some children of migrants to take the College Entrance Exam in the regions.
+By 2016, Guangdong's policies were the most relaxed.
+A child of migrants can take the Entrance Exam in Guangdong if he or she has attended 3 years of high school in the province, and if the parent(s) have legal jobs and have paid for 3 years of social insurance in the province.

 The difficulties faced by migrant children cause many to drop out, and this is particularly common in the middle school years: in 2010, only 30% of migrant children were enrolled in secondary education.
 Migrant children also disproportionately deal with mental health issues – 36% versus 22% among their local hukou counterparts – and 70% experience academic anxiety.
-They frequently face stigmatization and discrimination based on differences in how they dress and speak, and have difficulty interacting with other students.
+They frequently face stigmatisation and discrimination based on differences in how they dress and speak, and have difficulty interacting with other students.

 Impact on rural elderly

-Not only has the mass exodus of rural residents from the countryside in search of work impacted the children of migrant workers, it has also affected the elderly left behind.
+Not only has the mass exodus of rural residents from the countryside in search of work impacted the children of migrant workers, but it has also affected the elderly left behind.
 With the institution of the one-child policy in the 1970s, the average age in China has undergone an upward shift: 82% of migrant workers were between the ages of 15–44 in 2000.
 This has called into question the traditional custom of filial piety, and while retired urban workers are supported by government retirement programs, rural workers must rely on themselves and their families.
-It appears that the effects of migration on left behind elderly are ambiguous: while parents of migrant children are often better off financially and are happy with their economic situation, they also tend to report lower life satisfaction than do elderly without migrant children.
+It appears that the effects of migration on left-behind elderly are ambiguous: while parents of migrant children are often better off financially and are happy with their economic situation, they also tend to report lower life satisfaction than do elderly without migrant children.
 Like the children of migrant workers, parents are known to experience psychological issues such as depression and loneliness, and those who take care of their grandchildren may feel burdened by this responsibility.